Chirag2203/Zupple-labs/README.md

 Even if I don't know about a particular thing, I am sure that somehow I will be able to solve that problem, either by reading 100 articles or by taking someone's help.

-I also do freelancing and have done many projects in the past 6 months.
+I also freelance and have done many projects in the past 6 months.

 I published a paper on software reliability under IEEE during my last semester.